bm4cs/bencode.io/content/posts/2020-03-16-network-memory-forensics.md

 *

-TODO: Download ISO standards, through library database.
+TODO: Download ISO standards, through uni library database.

 * RFC 3227 are the guidelines for evidence collection, states an order of volatility, which prioritises an order of capture.
 For example, CPU registers and cache should be captured before archival files on disk.
 * HB171 are the guidelines for management of IT evidence (2003), sponsored by the AFP and AGD.